 Thor Muller, CTO and co-founder of the firm Get Satisfaction recently gave a talk, The Practice Planned Serendipity as part of the Unfinished Business series at Ontario College of Art and Design University (OCADU).
 Before we dive into what Muller said during his talk, first let’s look at what serendipity means.

-The Meaning of Serendipity
+Origin of Serendipity

 Horace Walpole, English art historian and politician born in the early 18th century coined the word serendipity.
 Walpole who loved to write letters was also known as man of letters.
 In a letter to Thomas Mann he said that he coined the word serendipity from the Persian fairy tale, The Three Princes of Serendip.
 In the tale, the heroes “were always making discoveries, by accidents and sagacity, of things they were not in quest of.”